spyderbat/nanoagent_helmchart/README.md

 ```

 A readonly service account can be used instead of the read/write one.
 This can be enabled by setting serviceAccount.readonly to true and then using spyderbat-cluster-readonly in serviceAccount.role.
 Doing this will prevent kubernetes "actions" from being functional, killing a pod with guardian will not function properly.

+# To update this and get it hosted live.

+1. Update the version of Chart.yaml
+1. Commit and push the updates
+1. In the nanoagent_helm repo, git pull and run ```make update```
+1. Review the changes and then git push